Coast Funds and the Province Announce New Fund for First Nations’ Investments in Renewable Energy in the Great Bear Rainforest and Haida Gwaii

 The new initiative, Renewable Energy for Remote Communities, is a key component of the CleanBC plan announced by Premier John Horgan with a priority of reducing climate pollution by shifting homes, vehicles, industry, and business off burning fossil fuels and toward greater use of clean B.C. electricity and other renewable energies.
 To undertake this initiative, the Province has partnered with Coast Funds to lead investment with 11 First Nations located within the Great Bear Rainforest and Haida Gwaii regions, and with Fraser Basin Council to lead investments in diesel-dependant communities in other regions of the province.

-“Coast Funds was created by First Nations and their funding partners with a priority to invest in transitioning remote coastal communities towards renewable energy,” says Huux̱ Percy Crosby, Chair of Coast Funds.
+“Coast Funds was created by First Nations and their funding partners with a priority to invest in transitioning remote coastal communities towards renewable energy,” says Huux̱ Percy Crosby, former Chair of Coast Funds.
 “We are grateful for this opportunity to collaborate with coastal First Nations on this core element of the Province’s CleanBC plan.
 New investments under this initiative will further strengthen well-being in remote coastal communities and First Nations’ efforts to protect and steward coastal ecosystems, reducing dependency on fossil fuels and the threat of oil spills in the Great Bear Rainforest and Haida Gwaii.”

 “In early 2019, Coastal First Nations expressed to the Province that we desired Coast Funds to lead delivery of this important initiative with First Nations on the coast,” says K̓áwáziɫ Marilyn Slett, President of Coastal First Nations.
 “Coast Funds is uniquely positioned to work closely and collaboratively with First Nations communities as we finance efforts to reduce our communities’ dependency on fossil fuels to power our remote locations at the same time as we safeguard our territories for future generations.”